MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     For example, use the following task to consolidate the audit service duplications:

     ```text
     Refactor the AuditService class to consolidate the duplicate logic in LogOrderActivity and LogReturnActivity.
 Create shared helper methods for audit entry creation, validation, storage, and compliance checking.
 The public methods should remain but use common underlying logic.
+Build and test the code to ensure the functionality remains intact.
+Continue working until the shared helper methods are fully integrated.
     ```

 1. Review and accept the changes.